 Technically, I wasn’t supposed to touch the alcohol, so I would take the order and go retrieve a waitress to deliver the goods.
 I got to share the commission of alcohol sales and tips with the wait staff.
 That side pot, combined with an hourly wage of $1.10, was the beginning of my love affair with money, but that is another blog, another day.

 In no time, my father let me be his short-order cook and I soon became accustomed to handling the morning rush.
-So picture a kid in softball cleats, plating eggs, as ordered, by the hungry “elite” of Fort Worth, Texas….if they only knew!
+So picture a kid in softball cleats, plating eggs, as ordered, by the hungry “elite” of Euless, Texas….if they only knew!

-Elaine was a local girl, home from college, picking up extra money for the next semester by waitressing tables.
+She was a local girl, home from college, picking up extra money for the next semester by waiting tables.
 The details, they don’t matter here.
 Let’s just say I was in love.
 Of course, she didn’t know it and neither did anyone else.
 When you are queer, you get really good, really early in life at hiding yourself.
-I had known since I was five that I was different, as I hit prepubescent age, it all made sense.
+I had known since I was five that I was different, as I hit puberty, it all made sense.

 I used to watch all the Elvis movies, my mother thought I was in love with the hipster…little did she know I was head over heels for Ann Margaret.
 By the time Charlie’s Angels came along I had figured out that I would never join those women poolside.